-The highlight of Cavell's Emersonian Moral Perfectionism is Emerson's notion of the "unattained but attainable self," which is the process of self-overcoming.
-By "perfectionism" in the Emersonian sense, Cavell does not mean perfectibility as the final goal, as envisioned by Plato's image of climbing the ladder upward, but his focus is on the process of perfecting.
+The highlight of Cavell's Emersonian Moral Perfectionism is Emerson's notion of the "unattained but attainable self".
+By "perfectionism" in the Emersonian sense, Cavell does not mean perfection as the final goal, as envisioned by Plato's image of climbing the ladder upward, but his focus is on the process of perfecting.
 He illustrates this by saying that it is "a process of moving to, and from, nexts" [Saito].

 Moral norms are often perceived as foreign if their meaning cannot be deduced from one’s own experience.
 The hope that one can discover the meaning of all ethical norms by experimenting and spontaneous experiences is too optimistic, however.
 The transfer of cultural experiences is not in any case negative, and the question arises whether Cavell's resort to antiquity and to the tradition of Hollywood does not make use of cultural ideals as well, and if it does not represent a form of normative influence.

-1) Cavell implies that the driving force for the self's journey towards its better possibilities (the "unattained" or "attainable" self) is not given by any prefigured moral ideal.
-Rather, it's self-criticism with a sense of shame for its state of conformity (the "attained" self) [Saito]
+- Cavell implies that the driving force for the self's journey towards its better possibilities (the "unattained" or "attainable" self) is not given by any prefigured moral ideal.
+Rather, it is self-criticism with a sense of shame for its state of conformity (the "attained" self) [Saito]

 Self-criticism is in a difficult relationship to the goal of liberation.
 Dissatisfaction with oneself can lead to a new form of captivity.
-The external norms, which oppress the individual, are replaced by self-imposed perfectionist requirements (i.e. by an inner authority).
-The complex question of whether one has already attained one’s "self" or whether one is still in control of one’s "self" then becomes an obstacle on the path to inner freedom and morality.
+The external norms, which oppress the individual, are replaced by self-imposed perfectionist requirements (by an inner authority).
+The complex question of whether one is already "oneself" or whether one is still "oneself" then becomes an obstacle on the path to inner freedom and morality.

-1. The discovery of one's own identity cannot be achieved directly – for example through an immediate self-consciousness – but requires mediation by another person [Cavell 2006, 12]
+The discovery of one's own identity cannot be achieved directly, for example through

 The concept of mediation stands in a certain contradiction to the search for authenticity.
 Cavell presents this problem for debate as follows: